Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Simulation Study

 Fig.~\ref{fig:results_te1} shows the average estimate $\bar{\vec \hat{\theta}}$, the standard error SE($\vec \hat \theta)$, and the standard deviation of the variance SD$[$Var$(\vec \hat \theta)]$ of the parameter $\vec \theta = (a, b)$, for ABC and the likelihood-based comparison methods.
 From the $n_{\textrm{r}} = 50$ runs we obtain the distribution of the mean and standard errors, shown as box plot.
 We estimate SD$[$Var$(\vec \hat \theta)]$ as the standard deviation over the $50$ estimates of Var($\vec \hat \theta)$.
 The plot suggests unbiased mean estimates for both $a$ and $b$ for all methods considered, even for a singular covariance when $p \ge n_{\rm s}$ for the proposed ABC method.
 This is true down to the extreme case of $n_{\rm s}=2$, corresponding to a ratio $p/n_{\rm s} = 375$.
 The SE estimates for ABC are larger compared to the multivariate normal prediction, see Sects.~\ref{sec:mcmc} and \ref{sec:Fisher_matrix_ex_1}.
 No significant dependence on the number of simulations $n_{\rm s}$ for the covariance computation is visible.

-For the normal likelihood the estimated SD$[$Var$(\hat{\vec \theta})]$ are biased high compared to the Fisher-matrix prediction, derived in App.~\ref{sec:sd_var_fisher}.
+For the normal and $T^2$ likelihood the estimated SD$[$Var$(\hat{\vec \theta})]$ is biased high compared to the Fisher-matrix prediction, derived in \ref{sec:sd_var_fisher}.
 There is additional variance intrinsic to Monte-Carlo sampling that does not stem from the inversion of the covariance.
 We estimate this uncertainty by evaluating the normal likelihood function with the true precision matrix $\mat \Psi = \sigma^{-2} \mat I_p$.
 We find a distribution of the variances of the parameter estimators with finite width, reflecting the sampling noise, which we estimate as SD$_\mathrm{noise}[$Var$(\hat{a})] = 4.6 \times 10^{-8}$, and SD$_\mathrm{noise}[$Var$(\hat{b})] = 1.75 \times 10^{-4}$, with around $10\%$ uncertainty on these values.
 When this is added to the predicted SD[Var] values (dotted lines in Fig.~\ref{fig:results_te1}), there is good agreement with the Fisher-matrix prediction.

-The normal likelihood has the smallest estimated SD$[$Var$(\hat{\vec \theta})]$, which decreases with increasing $n_\mathrm{s}$, while these values are larger for the $T^2$ likelihood.
+The normal likelihood has a smaller estimated SD$[$Var$(\hat{\vec \theta})]$ compared to ABC, and decreases with increasing $n_\mathrm{s}$.
 The SE of the estimators diverge for both the normal and the Hotelling $T^2$ likelihood at $n_{\rm s} = p$.
-The SD$[$Var$(\hat{\vec \theta})]$ from ABC are larger than the ones corresponding to sampling under a $T^2$ likelihood, but do not show a significant dependence on $n_\mathrm{s}$ remaining more or less constant down to $n_\mathrm{s} = 2$.
+The SD$[$Var$(\hat{\vec \theta})]$ from ABC are larger than the ones corresponding to sampling under either likelihood, but do not show a significant dependence on $n_\mathrm{s}$ remaining more or less constant down to $n_\mathrm{s} = 2$.